 Where to access this view

 Navigate to any Schedule in your system.
-By default, you will land on the Grid View.
-Click the Gantt View button to move to that view
+By default, you will land on the Grid View, but just click Gantt View to access this area.

 - The date span of my Schedule, from the date of the first task to the last.
-The Gantt can display up to 52 weeks at a time.
+The Gantt can display up to 52 weeks at this time.

 - The Task name, number and initials of the person or role assigned to the Task.

-- A horizontal bar to represent the time span to complete the Tasks within this Task Group.
+- A deeper blue representation of the time span to complete the Tasks within this Task Group.